 4. Demonstrate professional and ethical behaviour appropriate to the policies and procedures of the clinical placement setting.

-Clinical: for 24 hour(s) per Week for 7 weeks
+Face to Face Off Campus 24 hour(s) per Week for 7 Weeks